akench/ComputerSecurity/1Project/README.md

 ## Note(s)
 - **Extra credit**: We designed our program such that a user may be a member of multiple groups, and we would like to be graded for such cases.
+- We did **not** implement our access controls such that an object may be in multiple groups.
+An object may only be in one group.

 ## Setup
 There is minimal setup involved in running our project.
 You will only have to unzip the tarball which contains our source code and test cases: